You may wish to see two introductory pages to this section first.

 Henry Swinburne - Travels through Spain in the Years 1775 and 1776 in which several monuments of Roman and Moorish architecture are illustrated.

 The city arms are "a bridge placed on water," allusive to that over the river; the foundations of it are Roman; the present irregular arches were built in 719 by the governor Assam. (..)
-The artist must not fail to walk below the bridge to some most picturesque Moorish mills (see an image in the introductory page) and pleasant fresh plantations.
+The artist must not fail to walk below the bridge to some most picturesque Moorish mills (see them in the introductory page) and pleasant fresh plantations.

 Richard Ford - A Handbook for Travellers in Spain - 1855